 For most procedures, both eyes will be treated on the same day.

 How long does the procedure take?

 Since both eyes are usually treated during the same appointment, you will be in the laser suite for approximately 20 minutes.
-The surgery itself typically requires less than two minutes per eye.
+The surgery itself typically requires approximately ten minutes.

 When can I return to work and normal activities?

-Most patients notice dramatic improvement within the first few days of the procedure and are able to drive a car and return to work within one to three days.
-Most LASIK patients see quite well the very next day.
+Most patients notice dramatic improvement within the first few days of the procedure.
+Most are able to drive a car and return to work usually the next day as most LASIK patients see quite well that soon.
 However, the speed of visual recovery ultimately depends on personal healing patterns.
 With PRK, the recovery time may be a little longer.

 How do I determine if I am a candidate for laser vision correction?

 Schedule a complimentary consultation at our office to determine if you are a good candidate for laser vision correction.
 You need to be over 18 years of age, and your eyeglass or contact lens prescription should not have changed in the last year.
 If you are pregnant, nursing, or trying to conceive, you should not have laser vision correction at this time.
 Your complimentary consultation with Dr. Holzman and Holzman Laser Vision will take approximately 45 minutes and during this time we will determine candidacy.